dxinteractive/AnalogMultiButton/README.md

 #AnalogMultiButton
 Arduino library to capture button presses on multiple buttons through a single analog pin.
-It provides a set of functions to see when buttons are being held, pressed, released, pressed for a duration, released after a duration, and also allows a button being held to repeatedly report a "press" on a timed interval.
+It provides a set of functions to see when buttons are being held, pressed, released, pressed for a duration, released before or after a specific duration has elapsed, and also allows a button being held to repeatedly report a "press" on a timed interval for use with cursors or scrolling.
 The library also debouunces each button press, it can also cope with different or irregular times between calling update(), and can be used with analog inputs that have an analogRead range other than 0-1023.

 See the comments in AnalogMultiButton.h or the examples below for details.